ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_stomachcancer/concept_model.rst

 (2) (a+c)/(a+b+c+d) = p_atrophy+
 (3) a+b+c+d = 1000
 (4) ad/bc = OR
-(5) :math:`P_{hp{-true}}` = 0.564 (use equations above to calculate true HP prevalence)
+(5) :math:`P_{hp{-true}}` = 0.4397 (use equations above to calculate true HP prevalence)
 (6) OR = 3.8 (95%CI: 3.054 - 4.631) [Aoki Ann Epidemiology 2005]
 (7) f_atrophy+ = a/(a+c)
 (8) f_atrophy- = b/(b+d)
 (9) use normal distribution uncertainty ranges

-The calculated values should look similar to this back of envelope calculation: see tab Aoki 2005 :download:`Method workbook<precancer_states_and_hpylori_memo_28dec2020.xlsx>`
+The calculated values should look similar to this back of envelope calculation: see tab Wang 2020 :download:`Method workbook<precancer_states_and_hpylori_memo_28dec2020.xlsx>`

 .. note::

-  f_atrophy+ should be approximately 0.80 and f_atrophy- approximately 0.50.
+  f_atrophy+ should be approximately 0.75 and f_atrophy- approximately 0.4.
 This is supported by the literature that estimates 70-90% of patients with chronic gastritis are infected with H. pylori [Fang Journal of Digestive Diseases 2018]

 .. important::
   We only assign H. pylori status once at initialization and simulants will keep the same status throughout the sim - we will NOT update H. pylori status as the simulants move through the sim (this will not be true in the alternative scenario where we add screening and treatment for H. pylori).
 H.pylori status is binary: pos or neg.
-Although some studies have observed H. pylori prevalence increasing with age, we use a population prevalence of H. pylori and assume the prevalence is consistent across all ages and sex as supported by Aoki 2005.
+We assume the HP prevalence is consistent across all ages and sex.

 Example:

   Lets say we have a simulant Sally-Sim who is age 40.
-She has been randomly assigned atrophic percentile of 0.03 and h.pylori percentile of 0.5.
-Looking at the p_atrophy+ table for females, she is in the atrophic+ state for her percentile rank.
+She has been randomly assigned atrophic percentile of 0.010 and h.pylori percentile of 0.5.
+Looking at the p_atrophy+ table, she is in the atrophic+ state for her percentile rank.
 Next, we determine her H. pylori status.
 Because she is atrophic, her H. pylori status will be determined by f_atrophy+ for her age group.
-Reading off the excel table, f_atrophy+ for 40-49 year olds is 0.82.
+Reading off the excel table, f_atrophy+ for 40-59 year olds is ~0.75.
 Hence, she is also H. pylori positive.

 Here is a notebook that describes the above steps: